Video transcript: Rental scam (Word, 27KB)

 The scammers may try to appear genuine by providing photos, real addresses of properties, land title deeds and even scans of stolen passports.
 They scam you by asking for a month’s bond and rent to secure the property.
 If you pay by money transfer, there is very little chance of recovering your money.

-- If you are paying a bond for a Victorian property, pay via a money order or bank cheque made out to the Residential Tenancy Bond Authority (RTBA).
+- If you are paying a bond for a Victorian property, it's best to pay via a money order or bank cheque made out to the Residential Tenancy Bond Authority (RTBA).